Yo Momma’s Lovin Oven

 The Spice of Life

 Who am I, what am I, and why would you want to know?
-Well I’ve been called a lot of things in my life, a PITA, a BFF, Mom, Kelly Lynn–heck the rednecks up at the pool call me Miss Brazil.
+Well I’ve been called a lot of things in my life, a PITA (Pain in the A**), a BFF, Mom, Kelly Lynn.
+Yes even Smelly Kelly with the Jelly Belly, my fourth grade nickname LOL!

 Who am I?
 Really, let me start by saying I am not a Yankee, although I grew up in Philadelphia till I was 15.
 But when my family moved to Colorado, I embraced the change.
 Sure I missed the ocean but for more than 30 years I lived and breathed everything Colorado.
 Skiing, camping, hiking, renting a party pontoon boat for all of my friends at Horsetooth reservoir.
 And nothing beats a Rockies game at Coors Field on a hot July night!